 We believe that the Jewish people have the right to a national home of their own, and that millennia of history demonstrate the need for such a home.
 We celebrate its re-birth after thousands of years.

-We value and share the democratic principles on which Israel was founded and that have guided the country for six decades — even as we acknowledge the real threats to that democracy.
+We value and share the democratic principles on which Israel was founded and that have guided the country for seven decades — even as we acknowledge the threats to that democracy from without and within.

-2. The future of Israel depends on achieving a two-state solution to the conflict with the Palestinian people.
+2. The future of both Israelis and Palestinians depends on achieving a two-state solution to their conflict and an end to the ongoing occupation.

-We believe the Palestinians too have the right to a national home of their own, living side-by-side with Israel in peace, freedom and security.
+We believe the Palestinian people, like the Jewish people, have the right to a democratic national home of their own, living side-by-side with Israel in peace, freedom and security.
 They deserve full civil rights and an end to the systemic injustice of occupation.

 For too long, pro-Israel advocacy has defined this conflict in zero-sum terms, as “us versus them,” a conflict in which there can be only one winner.
-But being pro-Israel doesn’t require an “anti.”
-Israel’s long-term security and survival as a democratic homeland for the Jewish people depends on bringing an end to the occupation and fulfilling the aspirations of the Palestinian people through a two-state solution.
+In fact, Israel’s long-term security and survival as a democratic homeland for the Jewish people depends on bringing an end to the occupation and fulfilling the aspirations of the Palestinian people to achieve self-determination via a two-state solution.

-3. Israel’s supporters have the right and the obligation to speak out when the policies or the actions of the Israeli government are hurting the long-term interests of Israel and the Jewish people.
+3. Israel’s American supporters have the right and the responsibility to speak out when policies or actions of the Israeli government harm the long-term interests of the United States, Israel and the Jewish people.

-We must distinguish between criticizing the policies of the government of Israel and questioning Israel’s fundamental right to exist as a Jewish homeland.
+We can and must distinguish between criticizing the policies of the government of Israel and questioning Israel’s fundamental right to exist as a Jewish homeland.